 1.1.2.3.
-Relationship with local identity-management frameworks
+Protocols for local identity-management frameworks

-There are several existing frameworks for managing user identity of tightly-managed, closed group of users, such as Kerberos etc. Some of these have defined a bridging protocol for HTTP authentication.
+There are several existing frameworks for managing user identity of tightly-managed, closed group of users, such as Kerberos [RFC3961]/GSS-API [RFC2743] etc. Some of these have defined a bridging protocol for HTTP authentication.
 This protocol does not currently aim to replace such existing frameworks.